datasig-ac-uk/SigNova/README.md

 python3.10 run_script.py
 ```

-You can change the name and location of the output file by specifying the output_name parameter.
-The framework will generate a `.pkl` file containing the inliers/calibration score distribution.
-The scores tell us "how far" are the inliers from the corpus of clean data.
+The framework uses the `flagger.get_inliers_scores` function in `run_script.py` to generate a `.pkl` file containing the distribution of inliers/calibration scores, indicating the deviation from the corpus of clean data.

-EXPLAIN MORE.
-GET PLOT -> name in run script
+Subsequently, the `flagger.flag` function in `run_script.py` generates a `.npy` file marking the presence of RFI with ones and zeros otherwise, arranged in a shape of (n_times, n_frequency_channels).
+Users can define the output location of the `.npy` file as needed.

+For visualization, `run_script.py` produces a waterfall plot for a single dataset using the `flagger.plot_result` function, with customizable plot locations.
+To generate a waterfall plot with concatenated outputs from multiple datasets, `full_pysegments_plot.py` can be utilized.

 Credits to Maud Lemercier and Paola Arrubarrena from DataSig.
 If you have any questions, please do not hesitate to contact Maud or me at p.arrubarrena@imperial.ac.uk.